This is a rush transcript from "The Ingraham Angle," April 12, 2018. This copy may not be in its final form and may be updated.

 INGRAHAM: Why do you think sick?

 DIGENOVA: I believe that he's so self-possessed and a moralist beyond the pale.
 I think he suffers from an ego the size of Mount Rushmore.
-It's
+It's been his undoing.

 INGRAHAM: Trump has a big ego.
 Come on.